FFmpeg/asm-lessons/lesson-01/README.md

 # FFmpeg Assembly Language Lesson One

-## Introduction

-Welcome to the FFmpeg School of Assembly Language.
-You have taken the first step on the most interesting, challenging, and rewarding journey in programming.
-These lessons will give you a grounding in the way assembly language is written in FFmpeg and open your eyes to what's actually going on in your computer..

-> [!NOTE]
-> ### Required Knowledge
->
-> * Knowledge of C, in particular pointers.
-If you don't know C, work through [The C
-> Programming Language][c-lang-book] book
-> * High School Mathematics (scalar vs vector, addition, multiplication etc)

 ## What is assembly language?

 Assembly language is a programming language where you write code that directly corresponds